neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/The Thing.md

 ---

 # The Thing (1982)

-A research team in Antarctica is hunted by a shape-shifting alien that assumes the appearance of its victims.
+​​A research team in Antarctica is hunted by a shape-shifting alien that assumes the appearance of its victims.

+**8.2** on [object Object]